XReaper95/Poetts/README.md

-## Poe�tts � Pillars of Eternity Text to Speech
+## Poe·tts — Pillars of Eternity Text to Speech

 ## XReaper notes